 Bulimia teeth are the result of an eating disorder that comes in the form of frequent self-induced vomiting known as bulimia nervosa.
-Bulimia is not only harmful to your body but also to your oral health.
+Bulimia is not only harmful to your body but also to your dental health.
 From harmful weight loss to rapid tooth decay, this eating disorder can hurt your health as much as most other diseases.
 In this article, we will explore the cosmetic and health impacts of the consistent binging and purging known as bulimia nervosa.

 Table of contents